efagioli01/Professional-Readme-generator/README.md

 ## Assignemnt

-For the tenth homework assignment in week ten of UNH Full-Stack Coding Bootcamp I was to build a professionl README.md generator with requiring inquirer
+For the tenth homework assignment in week ten of UNH Full-Stack Coding Bootcamp I was to build a professionl README.md generator requiring inquirer

 ## The User Story